TheDudeFromCI/Talantra/README.md

 # Version

+v0.0.1

 Talantra is currently in a very, very, very early prototype stage.
 Many changes to the graphics and storyline will occur throughout it's development, and will not seem to take any real form for many months.

-V 0.0.1

 # Wraithaven Games